SatNav – OS: SJ936779, Postcode: SK10 5PW, ///divider.bulges.selection

 Now open for service inside.

-A pleasant old building in Brewer’s Tudor style right in the centre of old Bollington, noted for its wood paneled interior, the Holly Bush has, in early 2016, been given a complete refurbishment.
-It looks fabulous and is already very popular with the local community.
+A pleasant old building in Brewer’s Tudor style right in the centre of old Bollington, noted for its wood panelled interior, the Holly Bush was, in early 2016, given a complete refurbishment.
+It looks fabulous and is very popular with the local community.

-The Holly Bush has (in early 2014) been listed by English Heritage in recognition of its historic interest.
-It is a very fine example of an inter-wars urban public house and has been, until the recent refurb, very little altered since it was created in this form in the 1930s.
-It is notable for the ‘Brewers Tudor’ timbering on the front and the high quality paneling and timber work inside.
-The refurbishment has been carried out very well and while the pub has changed considerably inside it is mostly for the better, with retention of the famed, and protected, wood paneling.
-The only major loss from the old pub has been the over-size bar – but the noted front bar top front and shutters have been retained in the new back bar.
+The Holly Bush was (in early 2014) listed by English Heritage (now Historic England) in recognition of its historic interest.
+It is a very fine example of an inter-wars urban public house and was, until the recent refurbishment, very little altered since it was created in this form in the 1930s.
+It is notable for the ‘Brewers Tudor’ timbering on the front and the high quality panelling and timber work inside.
+The refurbishment was carried out very well and while the pub was changed considerably inside it is mostly for the better, with retention of the famed, and protected, wood panelling.
+The only major loss from the old pub was the over-size bar – but the noted bar top front and shutters were retained in the new back bar.